 Choosing a contractor pension provider

 It is important that you take time researching the market for the right pension.
-You should choose a firm that has a strong and trusted track record, and one that can cater for the stop-start nature of contracting.
+You should choose a firm that has a strong and trusted track record, and one that can cater to the stop-start nature of contracting.